 Indirect distribution strategies is when the product reaches the end customer through numerous channels in between.
 For example – The product goes from manufacturer to C&F, then to the distributor, then to the retailer and finally to the customer.
 Thus the chain is long.

 2) Direct Distribution Strategy

 Direct distribution strategy is when the company either directly sends the product to end customer or when the channel length is very less.
 A company selling on an e commerce portal or selling through modern retail is the form of Direct distribution.

 Further more, distribution strategies are also decided based on the level of penetration that the company wants to achieve.
 This level of penetration is decided again by the remaining 3 P’s of the marketing mix – Product, price and promotions.
 However, based on the level of penetration, the distribution strategies vary as follows.

 3) Intensive distribution

-When the company is having a mass marketing product, then it uses intensive distribution.
+When the company is having a mass marketing product, then it uses intensive and exclusive distribution.
 Intensive distribution tries to cover as much of the market as it can.
 Typical FMCG and consumer durable products are best example of intensive distribution strategy.
 You can read this detailed article on Intensive Distribution.